Skip to content

 The brief

-Jill was frustrated with the circumstances of her current web channel and how, as both an artist and a brand builder, it had painted her into a box.
-Managing its content was difficult, its capabilities limiting, and its experience—an essential factor for her art—was entirely disconnected in scope and standard to her state of craft.
+Jill was frustrated with the circumstances of their current web channel and how, as both an artist and a brand builder, it had painted them into a box.
+Managing its content was difficult, its capabilities limiting, and its experience—an essential factor for their art—was entirely disconnected in scope and standard to their state of craft.
 The goal then: delivering a website that unlatched Jill’s creative trap while offering a compelling venue for visitors to discover.

 Defining a destination